codemeyer/Jaevner/README.md

 The .bat file in CSharp\Build will create a single Jaevner.exe file using ILRepack.
 You must have compiled the project in Release mode first though.

-Jaevner.exe can be called with up to five parameters:
+Jaevner.exe can be called with one or two command line parameters.
+They are:

-* The path to the file containing calendar data (--file)
+* The path to the file containing calendar data
-* Calendar URL (--calendarUrl)
-* User name (--user)
-* Password (--pwd)
-* Number of days to keep calendar data - older calendar entries will be deleted (--days)
+* Number of days to keep calendar data - older calendar entries will be deleted (optional, 14 days is used if omitted)

 Example:

-    Jaevner.exe --file=c:\temp\whatever.csv --calendarUrl=https://www.google.com/calendar/feeds/yourcalendarusername@gmail.com/public/full --user=your.username@gmail.com --pwd=yoUrP4ssw0rd --days=14

-However, only the path to the file containing calendar data is required.
-The other settings can be read from the settings file.
-If you only specify the path to the calendar file you can omit the "--file=" part.
+    Jaevner.exe c:\temp\whatever.csv 30

+The other settings are specified in the settings.json file.
+They are the URL to the calendar, your user name and password.
+You can also specify the number of days to keep data.

 ## Known issues